xcir/C81-VarnishCache-inline-C-VMOD-guidebook/VMOD_en.rst

 State of the area of the workspace there are three.

 The area, you need to commit or roll back the area always when finished using time.
-You can make a temporary area for up to one,again without it is an error to start the transactionboth.
+You can make a temporary area for up to one, again without both
+It is an error to start the transaction.
 It's time to actually use.
-I will include the necessary first header.
+function you want to use the header that must be include are the following
 #include "bin / varnishd /
-I will ensure the temporary area of the workspace thencache.h".
-■function
+Beginning of a transaction(Free space reservation of the workspace) ■function
 	(struct ws * ws, unsigned bytes)unsigned WS_Reserve;
 ■argument